 Patient Rights & Responsibilities

-- You will receive care without discrimination as to race, color, creed, sex, sexual orientation, beliefs, national origin, age, handicap, diagnosis, or ability to pay.
+- You will receive care without discrimination as to race, color, creed, sex, sexual orientation, beliefs, national origin, age, handicap, diagnoses or ability to pay

 - You have the right to expect unrestricted access to communication.
-Sometimes it may be necessary, as a component of your care, to restrict visitors (due to clinically necessary restrictions for health and safety of the patient or of their roommate), mail, telephone calls or other forms of communication.
+Sometimes it may be necessary, as a component of your care to restrict telephone calls or other forms of communication.
 You and your family will be included in any such decision.

 - You may expect to have your personal and physical privacy maintained and have your property treated with respect.